ALaks96/signalML/README.md

     return response
 ```
-The above scripts are what handle the Input to Output part of our service, going from a raw .wav file to precise information on it.
+The above scripts are what handle the Input to Output part of our service, going from a raw .wav file to precise information about it.
 These scripts, to be leveraged, need to be connected to an HTTP endpoint.
 Basically we need a way to call these scripts, in order to get from any .wav the info on whether it's a normal sound or not.
 To do that, we set up a flask server which will handle this for us.

 _deploy/scripts/server.py_
 ```python